Vishvadharman/Vishvadharman/README.md

 - 🌱 I’m currently learning **Flutter, Recalling React.js**

-- 👯 I’m looking to collaborate on **Startup companies who has enthusiastic in growing their companie**
+- 👯 I’m looking to collaborate on **Startup companies who has interest in growing their companies**

 - 🤝 I’m looking for help with **NVDIA Project**